SAtHwKA/MULTIMODAL_MEDICAL_CHATBOT/README.md

 ## Overview

-The Multi-Model Medical Chatbot integrates multiple AI models to support different input modalities.
+The Multi-Modal Medical Chatbot integrates multiple AI models to support different input modalities.
 Users can ask health-related questions by entering text, uploading an image, or providing an audio recording.
 The chatbot processes the input and generates both text and voice responses.

 ---